Skip to content

 16. Who won the men’s pole vault at Paris 2024?
 (Medium)

-Phelps had done four-in-a-row in the 200m individual medley.
-Lopez did one better.
-He competed across Beijing 2008, London 2012, Rio 2016, Tokyo 2020, and Paris 2024, 16 years at the top of a sport where one bad referee call ends careers.
+Phelps had done four in a row in the 200m individual medley.
+Lopez did one better across Beijing 2008, London 2012, Rio 2016, Tokyo 2020, and Paris 2024, sixteen years at the top of a sport where one referee call can end a career.

 Answer: 11 total: 7 gold, 2 silver, 2 bronze.